Fuvahmulah: Law enforcement and security UN

 Historically the island was and still is, considered as a peaceful island with low crime rates.
 However, the crime rate has gone up, especially with regards to drugs.
 A regional branch of the Maldives Police Service was established on the island on 7 October 1996.
 Initially, the Police and the Armed Forces of the Maldives were the same, known as the National Security Service.
 The main objective of the Fuvahmulaku Police Station is to maintain peace and stability across the atoll.
 They carry out investigations into crimes and public complaints fairly and deliver justice to the locals of the atoll.
 The station also helps other government authorities in fighting and preventing crime.
-The station is commanded by a Sub Inspector of the police.
+The station is commanded by an Inspector of t police, with a work force around 65 in combating the crime.
+Administratively Fuvahmulah was recognised as city by the government in 2016, Fuvahmulah Police Station became a division of Fuvahmulah City Police.
+Most of the officers working in the stations are natives of Fuvahmulah and they are well aware of what's Happening with in the Island.

 The appearance of the NSS (National Security Service) means that the armed forces of the Maldives established themselves on the island.
-However, the police was separated from the armed forces (MNDF) in 2006.
+However, the police was separated from the armed forces (MNDF) in 2004.
 MNDF still operates on the island, but separate from the police.
 They are mostly active in the area of Fire and Rescue, along with military duties.
-The Defense Institute for Training and Education, a part of MNDF occasionally conducts training programs for new recruits on the island.

 Notable figures

 Being home to the most number of Hafizs in the Maldives throughout known history, Fuvahmulah has produced many great scholars.
 Many figures from Fuvahmulah have been leaders in politics, religion and in business since early times.

 One such figure was the Independence Hero of Maldives, former President Ibrahim Nasir.
 Nasir was born in Fuvahmulah and the early childhood days of Nasir were spent in Fuvahmulah until his family moved to Malé.